mitjafelicijan/makext/README.md

 # GNU Make Extensions

 Makext is a collection of useful extensions for Makefiles, aimed at simplifying and enhancing the functionality of Make-based projects.
-These extensions provide additional features and convenience functions to improve the overall usage of GNU Make as a task runner.
+These extensions provide additional features and convenience functions to improve the overall usage of [GNU Make](https://www.gnu.org/software/make/) as a task runner.

 All the extensions are written in GNU Make so no other languages are used making this very embedable and has zero dependencies other than GNU Make.

+Other than `makext.mk` all the other files in the repository are either license or readme files or just testing data that is/are not needed to use it.

 > [!NOTE]
 > This extensions are abusing GNU Make in some sense since it was not